-- (a) decide that no further action be taken on the Complaint or any specified part of it; or - (b) decide that, notwithstanding such prima facie case, further consideration of the whole or any part of the Complaint be deferred on such terms and considerations as it considers appropriate, whether for either or all of the following purposes namely: - (i) to enable the Investigation Committee to obtain such information, explanations, documents and computer and other electronic records as it considers necessary, or - (ii) if the substance of the Complaint is the failure of the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned to satisfy a judgment debt, to enable the Investigation Committee to monitor any steps taken by the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned to deal with the matter; or - (iii) pending a quality assurance review; or - (iv) pending such further actions being taken as the Investigation Committee sees fit; or - (c) deal with the whole or part of the Complaint under this Bye Law 6 in relation to Consent Orders or - (d) refer the whole or part of the Complaint to the Disciplinary Committee as a Formal Complaint; or - (e) decide that the case should rest on file and the Investigation Committee shall notify, In Writing, the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned that a prima facie case has been made out against the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned, and which course of action of those listed in the Bye-Laws, the Investigation Committee intends to take.
+- (a) decide that no further action be taken on the Complaint or any specified part of it; or - (b) decide that, notwithstanding such prima facie case, further consideration of the whole or any part of the Complaint be deferred on such terms and considerations as it considers appropriate, whether for either or all of the following purposes namely: - (i) to enable the Investigation Committee to obtain such information, explanations, documents and computer and other electronic records as it considers necessary, or - (ii) if the substance of the Complaint is the failure of the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned to satisfy a judgment debt, to enable the Investigation Committee to monitor any steps taken by the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned to deal with the matter; or - (iii) pending a quality assurance review; or - (iv) pending such further actions being taken as the Investigation Committee sees fit; or - (c) deal with the whole or part of the Complaint under this Bye Law 6 in relation to Consent Orders or - (d) refer the whole or part of the Complaint to the Disciplinary Committee as a Formal Complaint; or - (e) decide that the case should rest on file and the Investigation Committee shall notify, In Writing, the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned that a prima facie case has been made out against the Member,

+Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned, and which course of action of those listed in the Bye-Laws, the Investigation Committee intends to take.
 The Investigation Committee shall similarly notify the Complainant In Writing.
 The Committee may also set out In Writing an explanation of its decision as the Committee in its absolute discretion thinks appropriate.

-Before deciding on a course of action in 6.20.1 above, the Investigation Committee shall if the Respondent is a statutory auditor or statutory audit firm, consider the requirements of the Sections 1479 and 1480 of Companies Act 2014.
-It shall also review and consider any previous findings and orders made by the Investigation Committee or Disciplinary Tribunal or any information from another regulatory source including any matters which were allowed to rest on file and shall be entitled to take into account any facts or matters which may have been considered by the Investigation Committee or Disciplinary Tribunal or other regulatory source on a previous occasion in relation to the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned.
+In deciding whether a matter ought to be referred to the Disciplinary Committee, the Investigation Committee shall be entitled to take into account any facts or matters which may have been considered by the Investigation Committee on a previous occasion in relation to the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned.